o0Zz/ha-climate2mqtt/README.md

 - [x] ESP32-C6 (https://fr.aliexpress.com/item/1005008953214925.html)

-## 🚀 How to Run
+## 🚀 How to Flash & Run

-1. Download the firmware for your microcontroller
+1. Download the firmware for your microcontroller (In release section)
 2. Wire your AC unit.
 Refer to the documentation in the [doc/](https://github.com/o0Zz/ha-climate2mqtt/tree/main/doc) folder for wiring details.
 3. Flash your ESP32 via ESP flasher